bitcoin-unlimited/BUwiki/grouptokenization/groupbchspec.md

 #### 3.1.2.4 Covenant Enforcement

+Covenants allow spending constraints to be carried from parent to child (to grandchild, etc) transactions.
+Any group with the COVENANT bit set enforces covenants by requiring that grouped output scripts match the first grouped prevout script.
+To specify an initial script, or offer a script upgrade to holders, an authority with the RESCRIPT bit set can be spent.
+This causes the covenant enforcement to be ignored, allowing any output script to be used.

-For every grouped output, if the group has the COVENANT bits set and the group.perm's RESCRIPT bit is clear, all output "scriptpubkey" scripts MUST equal the first grouped non-authority input's prevout "scriptpubkey" script, beginning after the first OP_GROUP instruction (REQ3.2.4.1).
+Formally, for every grouped output, if the group has the COVENANT bits set and the group.perm's RESCRIPT bit is clear, all output "scriptpubkey" scripts MUST equal the first grouped non-authority input's prevout "scriptpubkey" script, beginning after the first OP_GROUP instruction (REQ3.2.4.1).
 Note that it is equivalent to compare the cryptographic hashes of these script suffixes rather than the script itself.
 If this object (the first grouped non-authority) does not exist return INVALID (REQ3.2.4.2).

 *(This enforces that covenanted groups use the same constraint script as the first input from that same group<sup>3</sup>.
 Efficient implementations should discover this script while iterating through the inputs during a previous step)*